Chart Color Schemes

 Educational attainment in Kingsbury aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rates are higher than the Australian average of 30.4%, with 40.4% of residents aged 15+ holding such qualifications.
-Bachelor degrees are most common at 24.3%, followed by postgraduate qualifications (13.1%) and graduate diplomas (3.0%).
-Vocational pathways account for 23.4% of qualifications among those aged 15+, with advanced diplomas making up 10.7% and certificates 12.7%.
+The area's educational profile is notable regionally, with university qualification rates at 40.4% among residents aged 15+, exceeding the Australian average of 30.4% and the SA4 region's rate of 32.8%.
+Bachelor degrees are the most common at 24.3%, followed by postgraduate qualifications (13.1%) and graduate diplomas (3.0%).
+Vocational pathways account for 23.4% of qualifications among those aged 15+, with advanced diplomas at 10.7% and certificates at 12.7%.

 Educational participation is high, with 35.8% of residents currently enrolled in formal education.
 This includes 16.0% in tertiary education, 7.0% in secondary education, and 6.3% pursuing primary education.
-The five schools in Kingsbury have a combined enrollment of 1,081 students.
-School conditions are typical for Australia (ICSEA: 1011), indicating balanced educational opportunities.
-The educational mix includes two primary schools and three K-12 schools.
+Kingsbury has 5 schools with a combined enrollment of 1,081 students, demonstrating typical Australian school conditions (ICSEA: 1011) with balanced educational opportunities.
+The educational mix includes 2 primary and 3 K-12 schools.
+Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education